 NO GOOD DEED…

-Regular readers of this blog – all three of you – know by now that one of the benefits to Harry and Harriet Homeowner that flow from hiring an independent contractor to remove a tree is that when things go south on you, such as the tree falls on somebody’s house or a tree service employee takes a header from 100 feet up, you aren’t liable.
+Regular readers of treeandneighborlawblog.com know that many benefits usually flow to Harry and Harriet Homeowner from hiring an independent contractor to remove a tree.
+Primary among those advantages is that if (or maybe “when”) things go south on you – such as the tree falls on somebody’s house or a tree service employee takes a header from 100 feet up – you, the homeowner, aren’t liable.

 So what was Tony Cox’s problem?
 First, he was a tightwad, not wanting to drop a grand on removing a hazardous tree.
 So instead hiring the experts, he decided to cut it down himself.
 After all, he had a saw and gravity to assist him.
 What could go wrong?